 Got $65/£50?
 Try the Stratosphere

-You might think that if you’re on a tight budget you’ll have to stay in a hotel off the Strip, but with so much competition in Las Vegas, some resorts offer cheap rooms in the hope you’ll spend big in their casinos if you’re staying there.
+You might think if you’re on a tight budget you’ll have to stay in a hotel off the Strip – like The Westgate – but with so much competition in Las Vegas, some resorts offer cheap rooms in the hope that guests will spend big in their casinos.
 So you can pick up some real bargains.

 Las Vegas’ budget hotels are usually at the end of the Strip, like the Stratosphere to the north.
 It’s in a slightly scruffy area with not much around, but is an easy two-mile bus ride to the central Strip or Fremont Street.
 I stayed in a ‘Select’ room, with two queen beds and an en-suite with bath.
 You don’t get much in the way of extras, but rooms are spacious and clean.